thebigstorm18/amaretto-android/README.md

 # MUTEQUI

 This is the Android Application for the first called *amaretto* Project, later know as *Mutequi*.
-Mutequi has been developed at the social hackaton *HackForGood Madrid 2013* in 36h non-stop.
+Mutequi has been developed at the social hackaton *HackForGood Madrid 2013* in a 36h non-stop rush (pretty crazy, but a lot of fun).

 ## What is Mutequi